Welcome to the website of NOTA UK, the home of the None of the Above electoral reform campaign for the UK (est: 2010).

-The binning of the PCRC and its vital democratic work is a scandal in itself.
-The distractions of Corbyn and Brexit are understandable, if unhelpful.
+The binning of the PCRC and its vital democratic work is a scandal in itself while the phenomenons of Corbyn and Brexit are understandably distracting.
 But we’re not about to let these things stop us.
 The PCRC’s NOTA recommendation was an official, logically sound, evidence based endorsement that transformed NOTA from a misunderstood, fringe idea into a mainstream, seriously proposed solution to the problems of our failing democracy.